Who We AreHistory, Mission and Leadership

 Praxis Connections’ Collaborative Solution: Skill Building for a New Economy

 CODE FOR LIFE is an exciting new collaborative initiative that unites Praxis Connections, Nyack College, the tech community, and local church partners.
-CODE FOR LIFE combines the proximity of (and therefore ease of access to) neighborhood churches, the resources of Nyack College’s math and science departments, and the
+CODE FOR LIFE combines the proximity of (and therefore ease of access to) neighborhood churches, the resources of Nyack College’s math and science departments, and the expertise of technology professionals to bring practical tools for professional and economic success to kids living in high poverty neighborhoods.
+CODE FOR LIFE employs a theory and methodology of change that will transform the way young people view themselves and their future through vision casting, life and technology coaching, case management, positive peer group experiences, and skill building—especially as it relates to coding.

 History: Discovering the Problem & the Solution